History of As the World Turns: 1981–1999

 On November 2, 1981, a new synthesized theme song was introduced, with computer-enhanced visuals.
 The globe was relegated to an O in the word WORLD, with three beams of light reflecting separate ways.
 The globe was on the center of the screen for the closing sequences.

-In February 1982, McCullough was replaced as announcer, by Dan Region.
+On January 11, 1982, McCullough was replaced as announcer, by Dan Region.

 On February 3, 1993, the theme song and opening visual was changed again.
 The theme song is "Jelinda's Theme" by David Foster.

 The credits were done by computer specialist group Castle/Bryant/Johnsen.

-In the visuals, the letters of the title slowly passed by, with the four seasons illustrated inside the letters, an ode to the original poem written by As The World Turns creator Irna Phillips.
+In the visuals, the letters of the title slowly passed by, with the four seasons illustrated inside the letters, an ode to the original poem written by As the World Turns creator Irna Phillips.
 When the visual reached the O in WORLD, a spinning globe fell into its place and the whole title was zoomed out of focus, to be seen by the audience.

 For a brief period, the globe was used to promote the viewer feedback line.
 Beauty shots were then used for the credit crawl.
 A credit crawl was run almost daily, either short or full crawl.
 This was the last title sequence to use traditional closing credits.